About Us

 To develop and deliver at least 20 Interdisciplinary Academic Programs by 2030, focused on peace studies, ICT, environmental sustainability, and community development.

-To establish a Community Innovation Hub, based on the Service Learning principle, to support the youth especially Karacunas entrepreneurship, digital skills training, and applied research, reaching 1,000,000 beneficiaries in the first five years.
+To establish community innovation hubs based on the Service-learning principle, support youth, especially the Karacunas, through entrepreneurship, digital skills training, and applied research, reaching 500,000 beneficiaries in the next five years.

 3. Peace and Conflict Transformation: